DanShappir/Emit/README.md

 ```
 Emit works well with most any JavaScript library, for example jQuery.
 In addition, Emit works with and leverages Promises, as well as any other thenable object.
 Because Emit is small and simple to use, it provides an easy way to start leveraging the benefits of Reactive programming in your JavaScript applications today.

 Emit is compatible with the released versions of Chrome, Firefox and Opera.
+Note that the included code snippets utilize the arrow function notation, which is currently only supported by Firefox.

 ## Installation
 Simply use [Bower](http://bower.io/):